-QuickBlox Server API is comprised of different web resources representing data associated with chat activities.
+QuickBlox API is comprised of different web resources representing data associated with chat activities.
 You can directly interact with these resources via dedicated actions over standard HTTP protocols.

-QuickBlox Server API is implemented based on the RESTful principles.
+QuickBlox API is implemented based on the RESTful principles.
 REST is a certain specification that dictates how to implement and use the HTTP protocol.
 Thus, in response to HTTP requests, you get data back in the form of JSON payloads.
 Using Server API you can integrate QuickBlox functionality with your application.

 Use Server API for server-server connection or if your application programming language is not supported by QuickBlox SDKs.